riscv-software-src/riscof/docs/source/coverage.rst

 This section will discuss how to generate a coverage statistics report of a given suite using `RISCV_ISAC <riscv-isac.readthedocs.io>`_.

-If you have followed the `installation <quickstart>` steps of this guie then ``riscv_isac`` should alerady be installed on your system.
+If you have followed the `installation <quickstart>` steps of this guide then ``riscv_isac`` should already be installed on your system.
 If not then please follow the installation guide provided `here
 <riscv-isac.readthedocs.io`_ to install ``riscv_isac``

 Coverage statistics are obtained by executing the tests on the ``SAIL-RISCV`` model and parsing the